rbirkaur23/area-rectangle/README.md

 # area-rectangle
-C++ Program to calculate area of rectangle using object oriented method.
+C++ Program to calculate area of rectangle using concept of classes and objects.